pivotal-cf/docs-phd-ds/installation.md

 * DNS Servers: `8.8.8.8`
 * Default Gateway IP Address: `10.0.0.1`

-Alternatively, if you configure Ops Manager to deploy Pivotal CF to Network A and the Pivotal HD Service to deploy PHD clusters to Network C.  The only requirement in this case is that the two networks be able to route traffic to each other.
+Alternatively, if you configure Ops Manager to deploy Pivotal CF to Network A and the Pivotal HD Service to deploy Pivotal HD clusters to Network C.  The only requirement in this case is that the two networks be able to route traffic to each other.